Getting inspiration along the way, one lap at a time.

 Her talent as a cyclist led her to join competitive racing team Route 1 Velo where she participated and medaled in dozens of races across the region.
 Lisa was recognized for her accomplishments as a leader and teammate and was chosen to be the group’s president last year.

 Christine personified joie de vivre.
-She was always up for an adventure, dangerously spicy food, and old world wines.
-She loved to share her experiences in Italy, new places to travel and fresh activities to try with others.
+She was always up for an adventure, dangerously spicy food, and old-world wines.
 Along with Alan, she became an avid golfer and cyclist – twice completing the famous 500 mile RAGBRAI bicycle ride across Iowa.
 Christine was also an avid hockey fan and season ticket holder for the Washington Capitals.

 Christine will be remembered for her intelligence, impeccable style, keen sense of humor, and her kindness and thoughtfulness – handwritten notes of thanks and text messages of love, celebration, and encouragement were a hallmark of the care she showed others.
 She never forgot a birthday, milestone or failed to reach out to someone going through a tough time.

-Bill was born on May 10, 1943, in Washington, DC, and raised in Garden City, New York.
-He launched his career in the U.S. Air Force during the Vietnam War, retiring as a Colonel after 36 years of service from his final post at The Pentagon.
+Bill Mould launched his career in the U.S. Air Force during the Vietnam War, retiring as a Colonel after 36 years of service from his final post at The Pentagon.
 Unwilling to rest upon retirement, and with great love of the bicycling community in and around DC, he launched a new career as a master wheel builder-engineer, ultimately building a world-wide following.

 Bill had many great loves and interests: classical music, teaching, everything-bicycling, everything-science, constitutional law, and all matters related to human rights and dignity.
 His interests revolved around shared interests and service, and he preferred to be in the company of others.
 He will be deeply missed by the many he touched as a result.